Child poverty: Political theories

 Institutions and power can lead to policy that tends to increase or decrease childhood poverty irrespective of local culture or current behaviors.
 Power resource theory is one of the most popular political explanations for poverty.
 Since elites and businesses are typically favored in the distribution or political power in a capitalist democracy, less advantaged groups may gain political power by mobilizing together (for example for labor unions or voting).
 In the United States, working poverty is lower in states that have higher levels of unionization.
 Country-wide poverty tends to be lower when there is greater unionization, a higher proportion of women in parliament, and when the government of a stable democracy is controlled by Left-wing parties.
 The effects of leftist politics appear to have a much larger effect on poverty levels than structural factors or individual behavior.

 Another political theory focuses on institutions.
 Institutionalists claim that poverty is caused by how institutions (such as laws or regulations) affect the long-term distribution of resources.
-One piece of evidence is that poverty rates don't respond quickly to changes in power or elections, and instead are relatively stable and slow-moving.
+One piece of evidence is that poverty rates do not respond quickly to changes in power or elections, and instead are relatively stable and slow-moving.
 Some historical institutions tend to lock in poverty, and these institutions are rarely changed significantly by contemporary politics.
 In this theory, governments shape poverty by organizing resource distribution (taxes and transfers), providing insurance against risks (or not), investing in capabilities like education or health services, creating opportunities like public employment, and discipline of the poor (for example, parental incarceration is associated with increased childhood homelessness).
 There is a closer relationship between poverty and behaviors like single motherhood in weak welfare states compared to generous welfare states like Denmark which have no correlation between single motherhood and poverty.
 However, the effects of Left parties and unions on poverty seems to be diminishing over time.

 Luck

-Most children in poverty have poor parents and typically don't receive adequate education, care, or nutrition.
+Most children in poverty have poor parents and typically do not receive adequate education, care, or nutrition.
 Some children are affected by disease, injury, negative cultural influences, or other hazards outside their control.
-Because a child has no control over their parenting, health, or where they're born, it's been said that luck has a large effect on a child's chance of living in poverty.
+Because a child has no control over their parenting, health, or where they are born, it has been said that luck has a large effect on a child's chance of living in poverty.